800-937-8398 Call us for a free quote Contact us

 Black widow spider

 Arizona provides the ideal climate for black widow spiders.
-Most homes in Arizona provide the food and shelter that black widows need and thrive on.
-Black widows love to hide in dark places, so they usually go unseen until a person accidentally steps on one or in a nesting area.
+Most homes in Arizona provide the food and shelter that these black spiders need and thrive on.
+Black widows love to hide in dark places, so they usually go unseen until a person accidentally steps on one or spots them in a nesting area.

-• Description: Male black widows are about ½ inch to ¾ inch in size, with shiny black bodies; Female black widows are identifiable by the red hourglass shape on the abdomen and can grow to be five inches with a leg span between one and a half to two inches.
+• Description: Male black widows are about ½ inch to ¾ inch in size, with shiny black bodies; most female black widows are identifiable by the red hourglass shape on their abdomen and can grow to be 1 ½ inches in length.

-• Web: Prefer hiding spots under stones and debris and may hide under clutter in garages and other areas of low traffic.
+• Web: They prefer hiding spots under stones and debris, and may hide under clutter in garages and other low-traffic areas.

 • Habitat: Indoors, they prefer dark, dingy, and secluded areas like home foundations, plant bases, and corners.
 Outdoors, they are known to be terrestrial and can be found in children’s sandboxes, shrubs, and woodpiles.